TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 11/Job 11.14.md

 ---

-If iniquity be in thy hand, put it far away, And let not unrighteousness dwell in thy tents.
+If iniquity is in your hand, put it far away.
+Don't let unrighteousness dwell in your tents.